-E & O is a liability policy that protects you if you make a mistake that causes a financial loss to a client.
-Similar to general liability, it will provide legal defense and claims settlements, if necessary.
+E & O is a liability policy that protects you if you make a mistake that causes a client to lose money.
+Like general liability, it provides legal defense and claims settlements, if necessary.

-You may want or need this coverage under the following circumstances:
+You may want or need this coverage if:

 If you utilize subcontractors, it is a good idea to make certain they are insured with professional liability as well, as they might not be covered by your policy.

-Putting together a business insurance plan to secure your business is an important step, particularly if your business is growing, you are adding new employees or taking on larger jobs and bigger risks.
-There are many options and possible coverage types, so it is important to get the help of a trained professional to customize coverage to your business risks.
+Putting together a business insurance plan to secure your business is an important step, especially if your business is growing, you’re adding new employees, or taking on larger jobs and bigger risks.
+There are a number of different coverage types, so it’s important to get the help of a trained professional to help customize coverage to your business risks.

 Some of these trained professionals may be:

-Obviously, you'll need to work with an insurance agent to buy a policy, but financial planners and lawyers can help you understand your risks before you go seeking insurance.
+Obviously, you'll need to work with an insurance agent to buy a policy, but financial planners and lawyers can help you understand your risks before you go looking for insurance.
 If you have colleagues who are also independent contractors in a similar field, they may also have tips and tricks to share with you.
-There are lots of online resource guides for you to refer to as well, including:
+There’s also lots of online resource guides for you to refer to as well, like:

 Each of these will explain the different coverage options you have and give helpful tips for setting up your business in a safe and efficient way.